-How To Upgrade Everything Using A Single Command In Linux
+How To Upgrade Everything Using Topgrade CLI Utility In Linux

 As we all know already, keeping our Linux system up-to-date involves invoking more than one package manager.
 Say for instance, in Ubuntu you can’t upgrade everything using “sudo apt update && sudo apt upgrade” command.
-This command will only upgrade the applications which are installed using APT package manager.
+This command will only upgrade the packages which are installed using APT package manager.
 There are chances that you might have installed some other applications using cargo, pip, npm, snap, flatpak or Linuxbrew package managers.
 You need to use the respective package manager in order to keep them all updated.
 Not anymore!
-Say hello to “topgrade”, an utility to upgrade all the things in your system in one go.
+Say hello to “topgrade”, an utility to upgrade everything using a single command in one go.

-You need not to run every package manager to update the packages.
+You need not to run every package manager separately to update the packages.
 The topgrade tool resolves this problem by detecting the installed packages, tools, plugins and run their appropriate package manager to update everything in your Linux box with a single command.
-It is free, open source and written using rust programming language.
-It supports GNU/Linux and Mac OS X.
+It is free, open source and written using Rust programming language.
+It supports GNU/Linux, Mac OS X, FreeBSD and Microsoft Windows.

 $ yay -S topgrade

-On other Linux distributions, you can install topgrade utility using cargo package manager.
+On other Linux distributions, topgrade can be installed Cargo package manager.
 To install cargo package manager, refer the following link.

 $ cargo install topgrade

-Once installed, run the topgrade to upgrade all the things in your Linux system.
+Once installed, run topgrade utility to upgrade all the things in your Linux system.

-Once topgrade is invoked, it will perform the following tasks one by one.
+Once topgrade is invoked, it will perform the following tasks one by one depending upon the OS you use.
 You will be asked to enter root/sudo user password wherever necessary.

-- Arch: Run yay or fall back to pacman
+- Arch based: Run yay or fall back to pacman

 apt update && apt dist-upgrade